s-dousse/bookmark_manager/README.md

 - update the controller => post route to store the data and turn it into a comment
 - update view index.erb => display comment for each bookmark (bookmark.comments)

-We need the Bookmark instance to respond to the comments method, and return an array of comments
+We need the Bookmark instance to respond to the comments method, and return an array of comments.

+We create a Comment class that handles the creation of comments.